 photo: Whit Andrews/Flickr

 Last Friday, after waiting for three hours in the line of planes to get de-iced, we were told that instead of taxiing to the runway, by law we had to now return to the gate and give passengers the opportunity to deplane.
+As per an aviation attorney, these procedures are necessary to ensure the safety of everyone.
 Cue groans from the entire plane, but it’s the law and pilots have to abide.
 After we returned to the gate, we gave people a few minutes to stretch their legs and then – how fun! – we had to go through the de-icing process all over again.

 So how was I not jumping out of my seat in frustration?
 Easy – I’d packed both entertainment and snacks.
 Once you board a plane, you never know quite how long you’re going to be on that plane.
 So you better be prepared!
 While some more modern fleets come equipped with plugs and televisions, there are plenty of old school planes out there that have nothing.